abarrows/template-nextjs-ui/README.md

 ### Semantic Versioning

-Within this application, there are three locations that are updated to denote what the current version is.
+Within this application, there are two locations that are updated to denote what the current version is.
 These three values should always match each other:

 - `/package.json`
 - `/deployments/charts/Chart.yaml` (update `appVersion`)